 Day 9 of Spain Portugal Itinerary – More of Seville Spain

-For your second day in Seville, explore the newer side of the city with their many world trade expositions.
+For your second day in Seville, explore the newer side of the city with its many world trade expositions.
 It will be useful to take a hop on and hop off bus for exploring this part of the city so that you see more in less time and make pit stops depending on your interests.

 Start with the Plaza de Espanya.